mail2chromium/Compile_WebRTC_Library_For_Android/README.md

 ------

-To install dependencies for linux, A script is provided for Ubuntu, which is unfortunately only available after your first `gclient sync`:
+To install all required dependencies for linux, a script is provided for `Ubuntu`, which is unfortunately only available after your first `gclient sync`:

 Make sure your current directory is `webrtc_android/src/`
 ```